josephokwuchukwu/POC_coverage_NG/README.md

 🛠️ Technologies Used

-1. Python 3
+1. CMD (for installing libraries)

-2. CMD
+2. Python (for coding)

-3. Folium
+3. Folium (for interactive map creation)

-4. Pandas
+4. Folium.plugins (for HeatMap)

-5. Jupyter Notebook
+5. Pandas (for data handling)

+6. Jupyter Notebook/VSCode (as development environments)

 # Business Introduction